Ashesi-Org/Kente-Krafters/README.md

 # Kente-Krafters
-All current code and documentation are in the `development` branch of the repository.
+All current code is in the `development` branch of the repository.
 Navigate there to find all development files and folders.
+The documentation with the justification of technologies utilized is [here](https://github.com/Ashesi-Org/Kente-Krafters/blob/main/Kente%20E-Commerce%20and%20Pattern%20Storage%20System.pdf)

 # Introduction